-MindUP Warm-Up... helps the class prepare for the Engage, Explore, Reflect part of the lesson activity by introducing and discussing subject matter in an easygoing, openended way that relates content to students' lives.
+MindUP Warm-Up... helps the class prepare for the Engage, Explore, Reflect part of the lesson activity by introducing and discussing subject matter in an easygoing, openended way that relates content to children's lives.

-Leading the Lesson... offers a step-by-step approach that engages students in the inquiry, helps them explore the topic, and encourages them to reflect upon and discuss their insights and experiences.
-The lesson layout also establishes concrete links to the learning process and classroom issues at the third to fifth grade levels.
+Leading the Lesson... offers a step-by-step approach that engages children in the inquiry, helps them explore the topic, and encourages them to reflect upon and discuss their insights and experiences.
+The lesson layout also establishes concrete links to the learning process and classroom issues at the Pre-K through second grade levels.

-Connecting to the Curriculum... offers specific opportunities for students to bend their minds around language arts, math, social studies, science, health, physical education, the arts, and social-emotional learning.
+Connecting to the Curriculum... offers specific opportunities for children to bend their minds around language arts, math, social studies, science, health, physical education, the arts, and social-emotional learning.
 These optional across-the-curriculum learning experiences expand the lesson and offer alternative approaches to content.